 - I changed example snippets to minimum working examples.

-- I adding examples where I thought they’d help.
+- I added examples where I thought they’d help.

 - I added screenshots of the compiled LaTeX code.